philamp/rclone_jelly/README.md

 This is a fork of a fork.
 This fork is aimed to be used with jellygrail, an upcoming all in one solution to manage your sources of video assets based on a jellyfin package. **This is experimental as it changes the former purpose of rclone's cache.**

-its purpose is to make a rar2fs index and ffprobe cache to decrease real-debird temporary ban issues when seeking a lot in the same RAR file
+its purpose is to make a rar2fs index cache and ffprobe cache to decrease real-debrid temporary ban issues when seeking a lot in the same RAR file

 There are 2 modes